Last updated 19 April 2022

 Preparation for Biological Attacks

-Authorities hope that disaster planning and the devising of effective medical countermeasures for biological attacks will both minimize the impact of any such attack and also act as deterrent to those who might consider such an attack.
+Authorities hope that disaster planning and the devising of effective medical countermeasures for biological attacks will both minimize the impact of such attack, and also act as a deterrent to those who might consider such an attack.
 If the attack could be easily contained and addressed, then a terrorist or unfriendly nation might have less incentive to initiate one.

 Agencies Involved in Bioweapon Response

 A variety of U.S. federal, state, and local agencies are involved in public health emergency preparedness and response.
 The U.S. Congress funds the Centers for Disease Control and Prevention’s Office of Public Health Preparedness and Response (PHPR) to build and strengthen national preparedness for public health emergencies caused by natural, accidental, or intentional events.
 Part of the funding supports the Strategic National Stockpile, which manages stores of vaccines, drugs, and medical supplies that may be deployed in national emergencies.
 (See below for more on the SNS.)

 The U.S. Department of Health and Human Services (HHS) houses several offices involved in public health emergency response.
 The Office of the Assistant Secretary for Preparedness and Response (ASPR) was created after Hurricane Katrina and is responsible for leadership in prevention, preparation, and response to the adverse health effects of public health emergencies and disasters.
 ASPR conducts research and builds federal emergency medical operational capabilities.
 Within ASPR, the Biomedical Advanced Research and Development Authority (BARDA) is responsible for the development and purchase of the necessary vaccines, drugs, therapies, and diagnostic tools for public health medical emergencies.